 ----^----

-Download the Quick Guide On How To Successfully Manage Tasks from FlowCentric Technologies, encourage your team to use the approach, and see the positive results
+Download the Quick Guide On How To Successfully Manage Tasks from FlowCentric.
+Encourage your team to use the approach — and observe the results.